 Born in Johannesburg, William Kentridge comments on social injustice in his art and draws on the violent history of South Africa and reflections on it today.
 He examines the collective trauma caused by apartheid and civil war by exploring individual experiences.

-Touch exhibition is permanently on display at EMMA and presents a curated pick of Finnish and international contemporary works from the Saastamoinen Foundation Art Collection.
+The Other Faces is on display at EMMA as a part of the Touch exhibition.
+The exhibition presents a curated pick of Finnish and international contemporary works from the Saastamoinen Foundation Art Collection.